StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

   - `imageLayout` — This enum specifies how the text and image should be laid out on the button.
 For example, `UIBtnLayout.Left` will have the image on the left, and text on the right.
   - `topLeftCorner` — This is the top left corner of the UI element relative to the current Hierarchy.
   - `size` — The layout size for this element in Hierarchy space.
+  - `textAlign` — Where the text aligns within its allotted box. `Align.None` falls back to the element's natural alignment, which is generally what you want.
   - returns — Will return true any time the toggle value changes, NOT the toggle value itself!
+- `static bool UI.ToggleAt(string text, Boolean& value, Sprite toggleOff, Sprite toggleOn, Color imageTint, UIBtnLayout imageLayout, Vec3 topLeftCorner, Vec2 size, Align textAlign)` — A variant of UI.Toggle that doesn't use the layout system, and instead goes exactly where you put it.
+  - `text` — Text to display on the Toggle and id for tracking element state.
+MUST be unique within current hierarchy.
+  - `value` — The current state of the toggle button!
+True means it's toggled on, and false means it's toggled off.
+  - `toggleOff` — Image to use when the toggle value is false.
+  - `toggleOn` — Image to use when the toggle value is true.
+  - `imageLayout` — This enum specifies how the text and image should be laid out on the button.
+For example, `UIBtnLayout.Left` will have the image on the left, and text on the right.
+  - `topLeftCorner` — This is the top left corner of the UI element relative to the current Hierarchy.
+  - `size` — The layout size for this element in Hierarchy space.
+  - `textAlign` — Where the text aligns within its allotted box. `Align.None` falls back to the element's natural alignment, which is generally what you want.
+  - `imageTint` — The Sprite's color will be multiplied by this tint.
+The default is White(1,1,1,1).
+  - returns — Will return true any time the toggle value changes, NOT the toggle value itself!
-- `static BtnState UI.VolumeAt(string id, Bounds bounds, UIConfirm interactType, Handed& hand, BtnState& focusState)` — A volume for helping to build one handed interactions.
-This checks for the presence of a hand inside the bounds, and if found, return that hand along with activation and focus information defined by the interactType.
+- `static BtnState UI.VolumeAt(string id, Bounds bounds, UIConfirm interactType, Interactor& interactor, BtnState& focusState)` — A volume for helping to build interactions.
+This checks for the presence of an interactor inside the bounds, and if found, returns that interactor along with activation and focus information defined by the interactType.
   - `id` — An id for tracking element state.
 MUST be unique within current hierarchy.
   - `bounds` — Size and position of the volume, relative to the current Hierarchy.
-  - `interactType` — UIConfirm.Pinch will activate when the hand performs a 'pinch' gesture.
-UIConfirm.Push will activate when the hand enters the volume, and behave the same as element's focusState.
+  - `interactType` — UIConfirm.Pinch will activate when the interactor performs a 'pinch' gesture inside the volume.
+UIConfirm.Push will activate when the interactor enters the volume, and behave the same as the element's focusState.
-  - `hand` — This will be the last unpreoccupied hand found inside the volume, and is the hand controlling the interaction.
+  - `interactor` — The `Interactor` that is interacting with the volume.
+If nothing is interacting, this will be `Interactor.None`.
-  - `focusState` — The focus state tells if the element has a hand inside of the volume that qualifies for focus.
+  - `focusState` — The focus state tells if the element has an interactor inside of the volume that qualifies for focus.
   - returns — Based on the interactType, this is a BtnState that tells the activation state of the interaction.
-- `static BtnState UI.VolumeAt(string id, Bounds bounds, UIConfirm interactType, Handed& hand)` — A volume for helping to build one handed interactions.
-This checks for the presence of a hand inside the bounds, and if found, return that hand along with activation and focus information defined by the interactType.
+- `static BtnState UI.VolumeAt(string id, Bounds bounds, UIConfirm interactType, Interactor& interactor)` — A volume for helping to build interactions.
+This checks for the presence of an interactor inside the bounds, and if found, returns that interactor along with activation and focus information defined by the interactType.
   - `id` — An id for tracking element state.
 MUST be unique within current hierarchy.
   - `bounds` — Size and position of the volume, relative to the current Hierarchy.
-  - `interactType` — UIConfirm.Pinch will activate when the hand performs a 'pinch' gesture.
-UIConfirm.Push will activate when the hand enters the volume, and behave the same as element's focusState.
+  - `interactType` — UIConfirm.Pinch will activate when the interactor performs a 'pinch' gesture inside the volume.
+UIConfirm.Push will activate when the interactor enters the volume, and behave the same as the element's focusState.
-  - `hand` — This will be the last unpreoccupied hand found inside the volume, and is the hand controlling the interaction.
+  - `interactor` — The `Interactor` that is interacting with the volume.
+If nothing is interacting, this will be `Interactor.None`.
   - returns — Based on the interactType, this is a BtnState that tells the activation state of the interaction.
-- `static BtnState UI.VolumeAt(string id, Bounds bounds, UIConfirm interactType)` — A volume for helping to build one handed interactions.
-This checks for the presence of a hand inside the bounds, and if found, return that hand along with activation and focus information defined by the interactType.
+- `static BtnState UI.VolumeAt(string id, Bounds bounds, UIConfirm interactType)` — A volume for helping to build interactions.
+This checks for the presence of an interactor inside the bounds, and if found, returns that interactor along with activation and focus information defined by the interactType.
   - `id` — An id for tracking element state.
 MUST be unique within current hierarchy.
   - `bounds` — Size and position of the volume, relative to the current Hierarchy.
-  - `interactType` — UIConfirm.Pinch will activate when the hand performs a 'pinch' gesture.
-UIConfirm.Push will activate when the hand enters the volume, and behave the same as element's focusState.
+  - `interactType` — UIConfirm.Pinch will activate when the interactor performs a 'pinch' gesture inside the volume.
+UIConfirm.Push will activate when the interactor enters the volume, and behave the same as the element's focusState.
   - returns — Based on the interactType, this is a BtnState that tells the activation state of the interaction.
   - Example: see `UI.VolumeAt` in StereoKit-docs-reference.md
 - `static void UI.VProgressBar(float percent, float height, bool flipFillDirection)` — This is a simple vertical progress indicator bar.
 This is used by the VSlider to draw the slider bar beneath the interactive element.
 Does not include any text or label.